ds82/access-right/README.md

-# access.js
+# access-right

-This littl' lib helps me to check if a user has access to something (aka. user-rights).
-I created this lib to make my life a bit easier when working with user and rights.
+This tiny library helps you to check if a user has access to somethin (e.g. a resource) in your node app.
+I created this lib to make my life a bit easier, when working with user and rights.

-Probably this is not useful for anybody else, but how knows?
+Probably this is not useful for anybody else, but who knows?

 ## user-rights? ##

-If you have an application with users they probably have different access levels oder rights, right?
+If you have an application with users they probably have different access levels oder rights.
 I prefer a hierarchic user-level approach.
 Every user-right is a string with 0..n 'dots'.
 Every dot in the string represents a hierarchy level.
-The more dots, the lower is the right in the hierarchy.
+The more dots, the lower is the right in the hierarchy (similiar to how domain and subdomains and sub-subdomains [...] work).

-A user is granted access to a resource, if he has the exact required right or any other higher hierarchy right.
+A user is granted access to a resource if one of these conditions is true:

+* the user has exactly the correct access right (required right is equal to provided right)
+* the user has a right that is higher in the hierarchy than the required right

 ## WAT? ##